 Put in the numbers in the red.
 Experiment with the values for R1 and R3 and the potentiometer, until you get the desired voltage range in the “Output V” column.

 The “Build-Out R” represents the load seen by the preceding driver or phase-splitter stage, so watch the maximum “Rg-k” from the tube’s datasheet isn’t exceeded.
 In the case of an EL84, that value is 300K.
+(In the datasheet there will be a specification for this, and it’s diffrent depending on the mode of use of the tube.
+So look for the “two tubes, class AB” which is in most pentode/tetrode datasheets)

 The columns of this spreadsheet: